Periods and harmonic analysis on spherical varieties: Preliminaries to scattering (I): direct integrals and norms

 \begin{proof} (With a single torus $A_2$:) When we decompose $\mathcal H^J_1$ over $Y:=\widehat{G \times A_2}$, each fiber $\mathcal{H}_{1, \pi}$ has infinite multiplicity as a $G$-representation.
 The conclusion follows from Lemma \ref{lem:bounds} and Lemma \ref{lemma1067}.

-(With multiple tori $A_2$:) We expand on the argument of the previous case.
-We need to show that the Hilbert norm on $\mathcal{H}_1^J$ is not majorized by a finite sum of norms of the type $\sum \| \bullet\|_{A_2^{(j)}, f_2^{(j)} }{}^* w$, where we follow the notation of \eqref{normpull}, but using $f_2^{(j)} {}^*$ for adjoint.
+(With multiple tori $A_2^{(j)}$:) We expand on the argument of the previous case.
+We need to show that the Hilbert norm on $\mathcal{H}_1^J$ is not majorized by a finite sum of norms of the type $\sum \| \bullet\|_{A_2^{(j)}, f_{(j)}' w}$, where we follow the notation of \eqref{normpull}.
 Now our claim follows from Lemma \ref{Sumofnorms}. \end{proof}

 Finally, a lemma on the $A_1$-invariance of the relative norms.
 Here we use as imput a property of disintegration of a $G\times A_1$-Plancherel measure with respect to the map $\widehat{G\times A_1}\to \widehat{G\times A_2}$, i.e.\ as opposed to the previous situation we forget a torus action.
 The assumption is an injectivity assumption, i.e.\ that for a given $G\times A_2$-representation there is a unique $G\times A_1$-representation appearing (stated measure-theoretically).
 Notice that in order to be able to disintegrate, we need a $\sigma$-finiteness assumption with respect to $G\times A_2$-Plancherel measure, which in our examples will be provided by Remark \ref{compactmeasure}.